Bristol on the move logo

 Construction

-We expect construction work to get underway in December 2025 and will take up to 12 months.
+Construction work on Temple Way is starting on 1 December 2025 and will take up to 12 months.

 The main construction phases will start on the southern end close to Friary and progress northwards past Old Market Roundabout.